-I visited with cinematographer Emmanuel Lubezki (aka Chivo) in Los Angeles last June.
+I visited with cinematographer Emmanuel Lubezki (aka Chivo) in Los Angeles last June, we had lunch and spoke about cinema.

 We discussed his latest film with Alfonso Cuaron, the stunning Gravity.
-I have written an article about the film which will appear in the November issue of the American Cinematographer.
+I have written an article about the film in the American Cinematographer.

 We spoke about the increasing importance of virtual cinematography, and the need to establish this skill as a new part of the cinematographer’s role.
 There has been some controversy about virtual cinematography, with some — like my friends Christopher Doyle and John de Boorman — saying that virtual cinematography isn’t really cinematography at all.